Xyclade/MachineLearning/Readme.md

 With this insight in what 'spammy' words and what typical 'ham-words' are, we can decide on building a feature-set which we can then use in the Naive Bayes algorithm for creating the classifier.
 Note: it is always better to include **more** features, however performance might become an issue when having all words as features.
 This is why in the field, developers tend to drop features that do not have a significant impact, purely for performance reasons.
 Alternatively machine learning is done running complete [Hadoop](http://hadoop.apache.org/) clusters, but explaining this would be outside the scope of this blog.

-For now we will select the top 100 spammy words based on occurrence(thus not frequency) and do the same for ham words and combine this into 1 set of words which we can feed into the bayes algorithm.
+For now we will select the top 100 spammy words based on occurrence(thus not frequency) and do the same for ham words and combine this into 1 set of words which we can feed into the Bayes algorithm.
 Finally we also convert the training data to fit the input of the Bayes algorithm.
 Note that the final feature set thus is 200 - (#intersecting words *2).
 Feel free to experiment with higher and lower feature counts.

 ```scala